janelia-cellmap/cellmap-data/PHASE_2_IMPLEMENTATION_PLAN.md

 - Parameter validation may catch previously hidden issues
 - **Mitigation**: Provide clear fixes and configuration helpers

+### Performance Risk
+- All optimizations are designed to be framework-aware and auto-disable if running under Accelerate or PyTorch Lightning
+- Extensive compatibility testing with external frameworks

 ### Success Dependencies
 - ✅ Maintain zero breaking changes commitment
 - ✅ Comprehensive test coverage for all legacy patterns
 - ✅ Clear communication of deprecation timeline
 - ✅ Automated migration tools for easy adoption
+- Compatibility with Hugging Face Accelerate and PyTorch Lightning
+- Performance improvements validated in both standalone and framework-managed environments

 This Phase 2 plan maintains the excellent foundation established in Phase 1 while significantly improving the developer experience and API consistency, setting up the package for long-term maintainability and growth.

+---

+## Advanced Device and Memory Management Goals (Phase 2+)
+- Implement robust tensor memory pooling in DeviceManager, CellMapDataset, and CellMapDataloader
+- Integrate CUDA stream management for high-throughput GPU operations
+- Ensure all tensor allocation and device transfer logic is centralized and framework-aware
+- Design for future extensibility: support for pinned memory, async I/O, and multi-GPU
+- Defer full implementation until after codebase modularization and simplification